About

 Persistence is worth a whole lot of smarts.

 Repeatedly in my career, in both engineering and business settings, I have encountered teams that were stuck and unable to resolve a dilemma.
-I have been able to contribute by helping to dismantle it into smaller hurdles; clarifying issues and identifying solutions to get over the hurdles, which then often lead to resolution of the broader issues.
+I have been able to contribute by helping to dismantle the dilemma into smaller hurdles; working with the team to clarify issues and identify solutions to get over the hurdles, which then lead to resolution of the broader dilemma.